mohanen/cheatsheets/math/linear_algebra.md

 ## Linear independence

 - Set of vectors that are not linear combinations of other in the set
-- set of vectors with each vector adding new dimentionality to its span
+- Set of vectors with each vector adding new dimensionality to its span
 - Such vectors are called **Basis of a Subspace**

+### Rules

+- Members of set $!=$ any linear combination of the set

+### Examples

 - S is linearly independent if
   $S = {vec v_1, vec v_2,... vec v_n}$
   $c_1 * vec v_1 + c_2 * vec v_2 + c_n * vec v_n  = 0 <=> c_(0->n) = 0$